wwwnizar/test.jit/kustomize_envs/dev/README.md

 # local end 2 end test

-This doc describes how to use `skaffold` to run a detect-secrets-stream instance in a local kube env and run some end 2 end test.
+This document describes how to use [`skaffold`](https://skaffold.dev/docs/references/cli/) to run a detect-secrets-stream instance in a local Kubernetes environment and run some end to end tests.

 ## Dependencies